Subscribe via

 Product Hunt analysis

 Lately, I’ve been thinking about startup trends.
-A few years ago everyone was obsessed with blockchain, then chatbots, AI, ICOs, and so on.
-Every other year there is a new hype train that people want to jump on.
+A few years ago, everyone was obsessed with blockchain, then it was chatbots, AI, ICOs, and so on.
+Every other year there’s a new hype train people rush to jump on.

-Many of these new hot startups get submitted to Product Hunt.
-So I decided to parse all featured products submitted since its launch on November 24, 2013, until June 30, 2019, and try to get some insights from the data.
+Many of these “hot” startups end up on Product Hunt.
+So I decided to parse all featured products submitted since its launch on November 24, 2013, up until June 30, 2019, and see what insights I could get from the data.

 Building a personal knowledge base

-I try to unload all information that has any meaning to me from my brain to external storage because I don’t like to rely on my memory nor do I trust it.
+I try to unload all information that matters to me from my brain into external storage, because I don’t like to rely on my memory—and honestly, I don’t trust it.

-In this blog post, I’m going to describe my current approach of working with a personal knowledge base.
+In this blog post, I’ll share my current approach to working with a personal knowledge base.

 Improving git workflow

-Over the 8 years that I use git, I tried different GUIs and TUIs but nothing really stuck with me (I’ll list a few of them below anyway).
-Some of them had great UI but didn’t cover my whole git workflow.
-While others had a lot of commands the user experience wasn’t that great.
-So I always ended up in a terminal running some command because either it was faster or a git tool I was using at that moment hadn’t supported the needed command.
+Over the 8 years I’ve been using git, I’ve tried different GUIs and TUIs, but nothing really stuck with me (I’ll list a few below anyway).
+Some had a great UI but didn’t cover my whole workflow, while others had tons of commands but the user experience wasn’t that great.
+So I always ended up back in the terminal, either because it was faster or because the tool I was using didn’t support what I needed.

-A couple of years ago I decided to go all in with git CLI and incrementally improve my workflow.
+A couple of years ago I decided to go all in with git CLI and just keep improving my workflow over time.

 How to shut down a product

-Recently I shut down one of my projects ListList, so I decided to write a guide on how to properly do that since there is not so many info about that topic on the Internet.
+Recently I shut down one of my projects ListList, and I decided to write a short guide on how to do it properly.
+There isn’t much practical info about this topic online, so maybe this will help someone.

-This guide is about closing a web product, but with some minor changes, you could apply it to other types of products.
+This guide is about closing a web product, but with some small adjustments it could apply to other kinds of products too.

 Notifier.in launch